Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The human sense of touch is known as the somatic or somatosensory system.
 Touch is the first sense developed by the body, and the skin is the largest and most complex organ in the somatosensory system.
-By gathering external stimuli and interpreting them into useful information for the nervous system, the skin allows the body to function successfully in the physical world.
-Touch receptors in the skin have three main subdivisions: mechanoreception (sense of pressure), thermoreception (sense of heat), and nociception (sense of pain).
-Receptor cells in the muscles and joints, called proprioceptors, also aid in the somatosensory system and are sometimes referred to as their own sensory category called kinesthesia.
+By gathering external stimuli and interpreting them into useful information for the nervous system, skin allows the body to function successfully in the physical world.
+Touch receptors in the skin have three main subdivisions: mechanoreception (sense of pressure), thermoreception (sense of heat) and nociception (sense of pain).
+Receptor cells in the muscles and joints called proprioceptors also aid in the somatosensory system, but they are sometimes separated into another sensory category called kinesthesia.

 Thermoreceptors detect changes in temperature through their free nerve endings.
 There are two types of thermoreceptors that signal temperature changes in our own skin: warm and cold receptors.
 Our sense of temperature is a result of the comparison of the signals from each of the two types of thermoreceptors.
 These receptors are not good indicators of absolute temperature, but are very sensitive to changes in skin temperature.

-Nociceptors have free nerve endings that they use to detect pain.
+Nociceptors use free nerve endings to detect pain.
 Functionally, nociceptors are specialized, high-threshold mechanoceptors or polymodal receptors.
 They respond not only to intense mechanical stimuli but also to heat and noxious chemicals—anything that may cause the body harm.
-Their response magnitude or the amount of pain you feel is directly related to the degree of tissue deformation inflicted.
+Their response magnitude, or the amount of pain you feel, is directly related to the degree of tissue damage inflicted.

 Pain signals can be separated into three types that correspond to the different types of nerve fibers used for transmitting these signals.
-The first type is a rapidly transmitted signal with a high spatial resolution called first pain or cutaneous pricking pain.
+The first type is a rapidly transmitted signal with a high spatial resolution, called first pain or cutaneous pricking pain.
 This type of signal is easy to locate and generally easy to tolerate.
-The second type is much slower and highly affective called second pain or burning pain.
+The second type is much slower and highly affective, called second pain or burning pain.
 This signal is more difficult to locate and not as easy to tolerate.
-The third type arises from viscera, musculature, and joints called deep pain.
-This type of signal is very difficult to locate and often intolerable and chronic.
+The third type arises from viscera, musculature and joints; it is called deep pain.
+This type of signal is very difficult to locate, and often it is intolerable and chronic.